OpenBB-finance/OpenBB/website/content/terminal/reference/stocks/fa/info.md

 ---
 title: info
-description: A comprehensive resource of detailed information about companies, including financial stats and profile data sourced from Yahoo Finance.
+description: "A comprehensive resource of detailed information about companies, including" financial stats and profile data sourced from Yahoo Finance.
 Ideal for getting to know more about a company's performance, size, location, financial stats, and more.
 keywords: